Malaysia Election: Five Key Questions - UrduPoint

 Malaysia Election: Five Key Questions

-Kuala Lumpur, (UrduPoint / Pakistan Point News - 17th Nov, 2022 ) :Malaysia will hold a general election on November 19, with former leader Najib Razak's graft-tainted ruling party seeking to solidify its grip on power four years after it was dramatically voted out.
+Kuala Lumpur, (UrduPoint / Pakistan Point News - 19th Nov, 2022 ) :Malaysia began voting Saturday in an election where former leader Najib Razak's graft-tainted ruling party is seeking to solidify its grip on power, four years after it was dramatically voted out.

 The United Malays National Organisation (UMNO) suffered a stunning defeat in the Southeast Asian nation's last general elections in 2018 due to voter anger over a multi-billion Dollar corruption scandal at state fund 1MDB.